 There are several approaches that can be used to probe for PPIs in the worm, but each has unique limitations.
 In vivo immunoprecipitation (IP) can be used to isolate protein-protein complexes from whole worm extracts; however, this approach does not indicate where the PPI occurs in the worm.
 In addition, protein complexes that are transient and only form during a specific stage of development or in a limited number of cells can be difficult to recover by co-immunoprecipitation.
 Finally, IP experiments need to address the concerns of protein complex reassortment after lysis and non-specific retention of proteins on the affinity matrix.

 Alternative approaches for in situ detection of PPIs are co-immunostaining, Förster resonance energy transfer (FRET), and bimolecular fluorescence complementation (BiFC).
 Co-immunostaining relies on simultaneous detection of two proteins of interest in fixed worm tissue and measurement of the extent of signal colocalization.
 Use of super-resolution microscopy, which offers greater detail than standard microscopy7, helps to more stringently test protein colocalization beyond the diffraction-limited barrier of 200–300 nm8.
 However, co-immunostaining using both conventional and super-resolution microscopy works best for proteins with well-defined localization patterns.
-Additionally, it becomes much less informative for diffusely distributed interacting partners.
+By contrast, it becomes much less informative for diffusely distributed interacting partners.
 Measuring for co-localization of signals based on overlap does not provide accurate information about whether the proteins are in complex with each other9,10.

 Furthermore, co-immunoprecipitation and co-immunostaining of protein-protein complexes are not quantitative, making it challenging to determine if such interactions are significant.
 FRET and BiFC are both fluorescent-based techniques.
 FRET relies on tagging proteins of interest with fluorescent proteins (FPs) that have spectral overlap at which energy from one FP (donor) is transferred to another FP (acceptor)11.
 This nonradiative transfer of energy results in fluorescence of the acceptor FP that can be detected at its respective wavelength of emission.
 BiFC is based on reconstitution of a fluorescent protein in vivo.
 It entails splitting GFP into two complementary fragments, such as helices 1–10 and helix 1112, which are then fused to two proteins of interest.
 If these two proteins interact, the complementary fragments of GFP become close enough in proximity to fold and assemble, reconstituting the GFP fluorophore.
 Reconstituted GFP is then directly observed as fluorescence and indicates where a PPI has occurred.